FreeshardBase/documentation/docs/developer_docs/routing_and_ac.md

     Entrypoints of the type `mqtt` are *public* by default, and you have to add your own access control mechanism.

 Path prefixes are evaluated against the path of the incoming request from longest to shortest.
-The first matching prefix is chosen and its access is applied to the request.
+The first matching prefix is chosen and its access control policy is applied to the request.
 You _must_ include the empty string `""` as the default option that is evaluated last.
 There are three types of access that you can use: